tobiasmaatita/project/README.md

 ## Copyright
 This is a public domain release.
 Feel free to use any code from this repository.
-Please can consult the [license](https://github.com/tobiasmaatita/project/blob/master/LICENSE) for further information.
+Please consult the [license](https://github.com/tobiasmaatita/project/blob/master/LICENSE) for further information.